Harmelodic/website/README.md

 - Split personal blog, software blog, films seen and tv shows seen into sub sections of Blog
 - Add a work history page
 - Add a featured in page

+# Deployment

+1. Ensure Cert-manager is installed on the Kubernetes cluster.

+2. Ensure an NGINX Ingress Controller is installed on the Kubernetes cluster, with an Ingress Class `main`

+3. Create a Secret called `cert-manager-route53` containing:
+   1. The key `secret-access-key` with value set to the AWS Secret Access Key for the AWS Account that the letsencrypt Issuer uses.

+4. Run Kustomize on the `kustomize` directory, and point to the namespace you want to deploy to.